Hurry, selected offers end soon Book now.

 Bartop space with seating

-If you have a G-shaped kitchen peninsular, breakfast bar or any kitchen countertop with legroom underneath - perhaps one that used to house a washing machine - you could transform this area into your very own coffee bar with stools or other seating.
+If you have a G-shaped kitchen peninsula, breakfast bar or any kitchen countertop with legroom underneath - perhaps one that used to house a washing machine - you could transform this area into your very own coffee bar with stools or other seating.

 It’s a luxurious addition to the standard coffee station but highly practical for entertaining friends who pop by for a not-so-quick cup or leisurely mornings by yourself with a newspaper or magazine.